renandeivison/quicksettings.koplugin/README.md

   Everything else (Wi-Fi, night mode, frontlight, rotation, USB, restart, exit, sleep, search, cloud storage) works out of the box with no extra plugins.
 - **Persistent settings** — button visibility, order, slider visibility, and Focus Mode preferences are saved and restored automatically.

+## Focus Mode

+Focus Mode is QuickSettings' answer to menu clutter.
+KOReader's menus tend to accumulate tabs as you install more plugins — Settings, Tools, Search, Navigation, Typesetting, and whatever else each plugin adds — and it's easy to end up with a bar full of tabs you never touch.
+Focus Mode lets you pick exactly which ones stay visible.

+**How it works:**

+- Tap the **Focus Mode** button to open a checklist of every tab currently available in the main menu — both the standard KOReader tabs (Settings, Tools, Search, Main, Navigation, Typesetting, File Browser Settings) and any extra tabs added by other installed plugins, detected automatically.
+- Check the tabs you want to **hide**, then tap **Apply & Restart**.
+KOReader restarts so the simplified menu takes effect everywhere (reader and file manager).
+- The **QuickSettings tab itself is never hidden** — no matter what you turn off, you always have a way back into this panel (and back into Focus Mode, to undo it).
+- In the reader, the **File Browser (back) tab is always kept** as well, so you can never accidentally lock yourself out of navigating back to your library.
+- Focus Mode is entirely reversible: open the Focus Mode dialog again, uncheck whatever you want back, and apply.
+Your selection is remembered across restarts.
+- It's a global toggle — once enabled, the same hidden-tabs list applies to both the file manager and the reader menu, keeping the experience consistent wherever you are in KOReader.

+This makes Focus Mode especially useful on devices where you've installed several plugins for convenience but only use two or three menu tabs day-to-day — you get the functionality without the visual noise.

 ## Installation

 1. Download or clone this repository.